rsksmart/devportal-1.0/guides/rif-relay/deployment.md

         ```
         npm run register
         ```
-        > The command needs to be execute in a different terminal since it needs the server to be running to perform the registration.
+        > The command needs to be executed in a different terminal since it needs the server to be running to perform the registration.

         > The register command can receive multiple parameters to simplify the interaction, more information can be found in the [RIF Relay Server](https://github.com/rsksmart/rif-relay-server#server-registration) documentation.

         The register process performs the following actions:
         - Stake the Relay Manager
-        - Add the Relay Worker
+        - Adds the Relay Worker
-        - Register the Relay Server
+        - Registers the Relay Server

         Now the server is ready to start processing transactions and a ready message will be on the console.